-To be considered for admission to the premedical, predentistry or preveterinary programs, first-year students need at least a 3.0 cumulative high school GPA or a minimum ACT composite score of 25 or an SAT combined score of 1130.
+To be considered for admission to the premedical, predentistry or pre-veterinary programs, first-year students need at least a 3.0 cumulative high school GPA or a minimum ACT composite score of 25 or an SAT combined score of 1130.

-Admission to a baccalaureate program in music requires approval of the music faculty which will be determined by a special audition.
-To arrange an audition, please contact the department of music at 419.530.2448.
+Admission to a baccalaureate program in music requires music faculty approval, which is determined by a special audition.
+To arrange an audition, please contact the department of music and dance at 419.530.2448.